-If you’d like to make this Grandmother Shower a surprise, having it in the evening will surely be more unexpected.
+If you’d like to make this baby shower for the new Grandma a surprise, having it in the evening will surely be more unexpected.

 Meet at a restaurant or park.

 Having the shower at a neutral location makes it easier to share the hosting responsibilities with others in the group as well.

 Pass the New Grandma Award.

-Play a Grandmother Shower game.
+Play a Grandmother Baby Shower game.

 Give Useful Gifts.

 When I became a Grandmother the first time, it had been almost 25 years since I had a baby in the house.

 If this new Grandma lives close and the baby may visit often, give gifts to the Grandmother-to-be that will help her stock her home.